Secret Santa

 Secret Santa is a Western Christmas or Saint Nicholas tradition in which members of a group are randomly assigned a person to whom they give a gift.
-The identity of the gift-giver remains a secret until the end when Secret Santas are revealed.
+The identity of the gift-giver may remain a secret, as in New Zealand Secret Santa, or may be revealed at the end of the game.

 Geography

 Deriving from a tradition, the ritual is known as Secret Santa in the United States and the United Kingdom; as Kris Kringel or Kris Kindle in Ireland; as Wichteln, Secret Santa, Kris Kringle, Chris Kindle or Engerl-Bengerl in parts of Austria; as Secret Santa or Kris Kringle in Canada and Australia; as Secret Santa, Kris Kringle, or Monito-Monita in the Philippines; as Angelito in the Dominican Republic; as Amigo Oculto or Amigo Secreto in Brazil, and as Wichteln or Julklapp in Germany.
 Wichteln is what a Wichtel, a wight, does, a good deed.
 In Poland and the Netherlands, the tradition is not associated with Christmas but with the feast of Saint Nicholas, on the eve of December 5 in the Netherlands, Poland (Mikołajki) and Ukraine (Mykolay).
-In Belgium it is done on Christmas as well.

 All of these names derive from traditional gift-bringers: the American custom is named after Santa Claus, or St Nicholas (Poland and Ukraine), while Chris Kindle and Kris Kringle are both corruptions of the original name of the Austrian gift-bringer Christkindl, which means the "Christ Child".
 Exceptions are the UK (where the traditional gift-bringer is Father Christmas) and the Philippines (which has the Three Kings).
 Spain, Portugal and most places in Latin America use amigo secreto ("secret friend"), amigo invisible/invisível ("invisible friend"), and also amigo oculto ("hidden friend") in parts of Brazil.

+New Zealand

+In New Zealand, a nationwide Secret Santa game has been running since 2010.
+The game was begun by Wellington man Sam Elton-Walter using Twitter, and when it became too popular for one person to handle, was taken over by NZ Post in 2013.
+The game received international attention in 2017 when the prime minister, Jacinda Ardern, participated.
+In 2018, NZ Post announced they would not be running Secret Santa any more, and the game was taken over by Twitter user Foxy Lusty-Grover, with a team of supporting 'elves'.
+In 2019 broadcaster John Campbell participated, receiving presents celebrating his friendship with Rove McManus.
+In April 2023 Lusty-Grover announced that due to changes in the Twitter platform, introducing charges for automated messaging, the team could not automate direct messages or access the data to match players, and the game would cease.
+The same team later restarted the game on platforms BlueSky and Mastodon, with a supporting app.